Some mistakes Pakistanis make during freelancing are threatening their freelancing career to make money online.

 Freelancing Mistakes Most Pakistani Make

-Following are some common freelancing mistakes or you can say problems faced while freelancing:
+Following are some common freelancing mistakes or you can say problems face while freelancing:

 1. Not Knowing Your Market